airladon/FigureOne/docs/README.md

 To use the generic method however, it is important to understand how WebGL uses triangles to create shapes.

 Any shape can be quantized into triangles.
-For instance, the digram below shows a rectangle broken into two triangles with vertices labeled.
+For instance, the figure below shows a rectangle broken into two triangles with vertices labeled.

 <p style="text-align: center"><img src="./tutorials/draw/rect.png"></p>